Lucy-Mckenzie/Lucy-Mckenzie/README.md

 A small company advertising outdoor building products.
 A solo project I'm currently building, with regular meetings with the owner and product manager.

 - Designed with a prototype on Figma, drove the key points into the landing page with: Hero, call to action, products, building trust, and answering questions.
-- Using Next.js, React, Typescript, Tailwind Css.
+- Using Next.js, React, Typescript, Tailwind Css, hCaptcha, Dasiyui, Mailjet.

+- This project is currently being tested and refactored to reduce repeated code.
+Check it out: https://suncoast-patios-4ecd1fa1b515.herokuapp.com/

 # We Hike
 Provides detailed information on New Zealand's Great Walks, as well as up-to-date hike and hut details sourced directly from the Department of Conservation API.